BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 ### Understand a CLTV Absolute Block Height

-This is how `OPCHECKLOCKTIMEVERIFY` might be used to check against a blockheight that was reached on May 24, 2017:
+This is how `OPCHECKLOCKTIMEVERIFY` would check against a blockheight that was reached on May 24, 2017:
 ```
 467951 OP_CHECKLOCKTIMEVERIFY
 ```